xolox/vim-lua-inspect/README.md

 ### The `g:lua_inspect_internal` option

-The plug-in can use the Lua interface for Vim so it doesn't have to run LuaInspect as an external program (which can slow things down).
-This feature isn't enabled by default though, because the Lua interface for Vim doesn't include most of `io.*` and `os.*` from Lua's standard library, and this causes LuaInspect to flag all references to those modules as undefined global variables!
-If you want to enable use of the Lua interface for Vim despite this, you can add the following to your [vimrc script](http://vimdoc.sourceforge.net/htmldoc/starting.html#vimrc):
+The plug-in uses the Lua interface for Vim when available so that it doesn't have to run LuaInspect as an external program (which can slow things down).
+If you insist on running LuaInspect as an external program you can set this variable to false (0) in your [vimrc script](http://vimdoc.sourceforge.net/htmldoc/starting.html#vimrc):

-    :let g:lua_inspect_internal = 1
+    :let g:lua_inspect_internal = 0

 ## Not yet implemented